Mark Stoermer: Early life

-Mark August Stoermer was born in Houston, Texas, to a German Australian father who was a physician and a big-band-style musician and an American mother who was a nurse.
+Mark August Stoermer was born in Houston, Texas, to a German-Australian father who was a physician and a big-band-style musician and an American mother who was a nurse.
 They moved to Las Vegas when Stoermer was three years old.

 Stoermer graduated in 1995 from Chaparral High School, where he played trumpet in the jazz ensemble.
 His early musical influences included hip hop bands such as Public Enemy and N.W.A and later rock bands such as Nirvana, the Beatles, the Who and Pink Floyd.
 Stoermer played lead guitar for a number of local bands including Habit Rouge and the Negative Ponies.
 Before the Killers got signed, Stoermer worked as a medical courier.
 Stoermer also studied philosophy and music at UNLV.

 Career

 The Killers (2002–present)

-It was while playing guitar with the Negative Ponies that Stoermer met Brandon Flowers and Dave Keuning, who were performing as an early incarnation of the Killers.
+While performing with the Negative Ponies, Stoermer met Brandon Flowers and Dave Keuning, who were performing as an early incarnation of the Killers.
 He was a fan of the band's unique sound and was often present at the band's gigs."
 They even asked me to join the band as a guitar player, because originally – at least according to Dave – they wanted to build a five-piece, possibly more like the Strokes with a keyboard," said Stoermer in 2016.
 "I was first asked to be a second guitar player and I casually mentioned I also play bass.
 And then one day I got the call from Dave."
 In September 2002, he was offered the opportunity to become the band's permanent bass player, which he accepted and completed the band's lineup along with Ronnie Vannucci Jr. The band's seven studio albums each reached No. 1 on the United Kingdom Albums Chart and garnered the band seven GRAMMY Award nominations and seven BRIT Award nominations.